Contact Jim Hoag, Chairperson

 Phone: (802) 865-6459

 You have the option to study abroad at one of the Champlain Abroad campuses during your junior year, in either Montreal, Canada or Dublin, Ireland.
 In Dublin, many students take the Mobile Device Forensics course, where you'll learn how to identify, preserve, analyze and examine mobile device data and reports.
-In Montreal, students learn the importance of gaining an internationally understanding of communication, and can take Global Information Technology & Ethics.
+At both international academic centers, you'll learn the importance of gaining an internationally understanding of communication, while taking Global Information Technology & Ethics and Technical Writing.
 Alternatively, you can take a semester studying anywhere in the world through our Global Partners Program or one of our third-party international study partners.

 Working closely with your Program Director, you will be able to accommodate a semester abroad, which could potentially include an international internship, while satisfying all of the required coursework for your Computer Networking & Cybersecurity major.